 Any time that you have the opportunity to sign up for a rewards program you should go for it whether it’s on an airline, or at your local drugstore.

 Rewards can vary from place to place as far as which perks are available, however, at the end of the day they all add up.
 Savings is savings no matter how you look at it!

 Even though it may be tempting to take the easy route and buy something off the shelf, you can save a lot of money by purchasing something previously owned.

-Before you buy something brand new, take a little time to do some online research or go to a second-hand store.
+Before you buy something brand new, take a little time to do some online research on sites like Only Reviews or go to a second-hand store.